 Start by making your sugar mixture.
 For pumpkin beer, I like to use the same cinnamon sugar ratio that I use on my pumpkin muffins,

 - 1/2 tsp. nutmeg

 Most directions for rimmed glasses start by instructing you to wet the rim with water, simple syrup or a sugary juice.
 I like to start with syrup.
 I don’t even dilute it.
-No, this isn’t a sponsored post, I just so happen to like Aunt Jemima.
-I’m also a huge fan of the pure maple syrup at Trader Joe’s.
+No, this isn’t a sponsored post, I just so happened to have Aunt Jemima on hand when I took these pictures.
+I’m also a huge fan of the pure maple syrup at Trader Joe’s and Whole Foods.
 No matter what type of syrup you choose, it will be delicious.

 Do you love rimmed glasses as much as I do?
 I can’t get enough.
 I’ve even started making them for cocktails.

 Watch the video on how to make your own cinnamon sugar rim for pumpkin beer